Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

  -r--r--r--  1 root root 4.0K Dec 21 16:33 possible
  -r--r--r--  1 root root 4.0K Dec 21 16:33 present

-The files *offline*, *online*, *possible*, *present* represent the CPU masks.
+The files *offline*, *online*, *possible*, *present* represent the woke CPU masks.
-Each CPU folder contains an *online* file which controls the logical on (1) and off (0) state.
+Each CPU folder contains an *online* file which controls the woke logical on (1) and off (0) state.
 To logically shutdown CPU4::

  $ echo 0 > /sys/devices/system/cpu/cpu4/online
   smpboot: CPU 4 is now offline

-Once the CPU is shutdown, it will be removed from */proc/interrupts*, */proc/cpuinfo* and should also not be shown visible by the *top* command.
+Once the woke CPU is shutdown, it will be removed from */proc/interrupts*, */proc/cpuinfo* and should also not be shown visible by the woke *top* command.
 To bring CPU4 back online::

  $ echo 1 > /sys/devices/system/cpu/cpu4/online